-- Burnaby is expected to continue experiencing significant growth in coming years, with an additional 27,300 residents and 14,990 households between 2021 and 2030. - Burnaby is anticipated to need an additional 14,940 units to keep up with population growth over the next ten years, including 5,690 rented units and 9,310 owned units. - There is significant unmet need for non-market housing in Burnaby with 1,805 households on BC Housing's waitlist. - There are an estimated 554 individuals experiencing counted or hidden homelessness in Burnaby as of 2020.
-The City will need to continue working with local housing and service providers to monitor trends in homelessness and the need for shelter rate housing with and without supports. - A range of affordability levels are required among new units, with a particular need for deeply affordable and below-market rental. - While Burnaby is expected to continue experiencing significant development, of anticipated need. - Stakeholders and community members see affordable housing as a key priority across a variety of unit types with amenities and services to support diverse community needs.
+- · Burnaby is expected to continue experiencing significant growth in coming years, with an additional 27,300 residents and 14,990 households between 2021 and 2030. - Burnaby is anticipated to need an additional 14,940 units to keep up with population growth over the next ten years, including 5,690 rented units and 9,310 owned units. - There is significant unmet need for non-market housing in Burnaby with 1,805 households on BC Housing's waitlist. - There are an estimated 554 individuals experiencing counted or hidden homelessness in Burnaby as of 2020.
+The City will need to continue working with local housing and service providers to monitor trends in homelessness and the need for shelter rate housing with and without supports. - A range of affordability levels are required among new units, with a particular need for deeply affordable and below-market rental. - · While Burnaby is expected to continue experiencing significant development, the number of rental units currently in development fall far short of anticipated need. - Stakeholders and community members see affordable housing as a key priority across a variety of unit types with amenities and services to support diverse community needs.